Marketing analytics audit services and quick diagnostics

 Looks for the reason marketing, sales, RevOps, finance, and leadership cannot agree on pipeline, bookings, expansion, churn, or attribution.
 When the conflict is definitions and ownership, Three Teams, Three Numbers may be the sharper next step.

-Tests whether CRM hygiene, source reliability, exception handling, and workflow ownership are strong enough for AI-assisted scoring, routing, reporting, or automation.
-See the audit.
+The flagship diagnostic above the quick-audit rung.
+It tests whether CRM hygiene, source reliability, exception handling, metric definitions, and workflow ownership are strong enough for AI-assisted scoring, routing, reporting, or automation.
+See the diagnostic.

 Attribution Audit